Warkanlock/warkanlock.github.io/_posts/2023-10-20-on-preserving-knowledge.md

 2338
 ```

 I mentioned to him the idea and the resemblance of the concept behind the story I was trying to remind him of, and he looked at me as a crazy person, nodding.
-It was different this time for me: I needed the link to probe what I was saying because the story was so well-written that my words could not make it.
+It was different this time for me: The need for the link to probe what I was saying because the story was so well-written that my words could not make it.

 After searching heaven and earth and even trying to [ask the community](https://news.ycombinator.com/item?id=37868033), I decided it was clear: it was lost.